KingCrab84/Quiz/README.md

 ## Script features:
 * Questions contained in an array variable with objects
 * Variable declaration area
-* An event listener (onclick) that generates time interval
+* An event listener (onclick)
-* A function to render the questions and choices on the page using a for loop
+* A fetch api function to render the questions and choices on the page using a for loop
 * An event listener on all list choices
-* A comparison statement to compare correct answers to choices
 * An appended page showing the final stats of the individual user with input area for initials, captures local storage
 * Highscores retreived local storage